-For the year ended 31 December 2019 Group capitalise borrowing costs USD 1 million to property, plant and equipment.
-For the year ended 31 December 2018 no interest was capitalised to property, plant and equipment.
+For the year ended 31 December 2020 and 2019 Group capitalise borrowing costs 1 and 1 to property, plant and equipment, respectively.

-At 31 December 2019 and 2018 there is no property, plant and equipment pledged.
+At 31 December 2020 and 2019 there is no property, plant and equipment pledged.

-Capital commitments are disclosed in Note 29.
+Capital commitments are disclosed in Note 30.

-At 31 December 2019 carrying amount of the construction in progress included impairment provision of USD 29 million (31 December 2018: USD 29 million).
+At 31 December 2020 carrying amount of the construction in progress included impairment provision of USD 22 million (31 December 2019: USD 29 million).
+During the year ended 31 December 2020 management approved the decision to restart the modernisation project and reversed previously recognised provision on amount of USD 3 million.
+The effect of translation to presentation currency USD 4 million.